 Live Captions use on-device intelligence to accurately transcribe what's being said on or around your device.
 Since everything happens on your iPhone, your info stays private and secure.
 Apple does warn that the "accuracy of Live Captions may vary and should not be relied upon in high-risk or emergency situations."
 Even when it exits the beta period, this warning will likely still be in place.

 You can use Live Captions on iOS 16 with an iPhone 11 or later in English (U.S. or Canadian).
-Live Captions also works on iPadOS 16 for iPad (with A12 Bionic and later) and macOS 13 Ventura for Mac (with Apple silicon), which are still in beta.
+Live Captions also works on iPadOS 16.1 for iPad (with A12 Bionic and later) and macOS 13 Ventura for Mac (with Apple silicon).

 To enable Live Captions on your iPhone, go to Settings –> Accessibility –> Live Captions, then toggle on the "Live Captions" switch.